caspernguyen1493/Homelab-Active-Directory/README.md

 Here is when I use mimikatz to get lsass dump, extract the NThash + SID.

-Using this information, I can forge a fake ticket and submit to the current session
+Using this information, I can forge a fake ticket and submit to the current session.

+Using misc::cmd I can spawn a new cmd with system privilege

 ### *Detection*